rafi-n/module1_challenge/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+Hive has invested a lot of its resources into building crypto mining facilities that use state of the art machines and green energy.
+As regulators around the world are increasingly concerned with sustainability, Hive can lease some of their resources to other companies or individuals.
+Hive would levy a fee for this service that would compensate them for all their costs plus some profit margin.

 * Why do you think that offering this product or service would benefit the company?